Gene LeBell: Early life

 Ivan Gene LeBell was born in Los Angeles, California.
-He started training in catch wrestling and boxing from his early childhood, influenced by his mother, "Red Head" Aileen Eaton, a promoter of both sports who owned the Olympic Auditorium in Los Angeles.
+He started training in catch wrestling and boxing from his early childhood, influenced by his mother, "Red Head" Aileen Eaton, a promoter of both sports who owned the Olympic Auditorium in Los Angeles, and who was the first woman to be inducted into the International Boxing Hall of Fame.
 LeBell took up catch wrestling under Ed "Strangler" Lewis at age 7, and later moved to train in judo.
 After getting his black belt, he went to Japan to train in judo at the Kodokan.

 Career

 Early career

 After returning to the United States, LeBell competed as a heavyweight.
 In 1954 and 1955, while only 22 years of age, he captured both the heavyweight and overall Amateur Athletic Union National Judo Championships.
 His very first match was against John Osako, one of the highest ranked judokas at the national level.
 LeBell earned the upset win via an osaekomi.
-Afterwards, attracted by better potential earnings and the family's legacy in the business, LeBell transitioned to professional wrestling.
+Afterward, attracted by better potential earnings and the family's legacy in the business, LeBell transitioned to professional wrestling.
 Despite his pedigree, he did not get over immediately with audiences but gradually became known for his martial arts background.
 He eventually adopted the role as "policeman" for the promotion, maintaining law and order, especially during matches involving his brother Mike LeBell.
 Gene also wrestled under a black mask as The Hangman, teaming up with Roy Staggs.